To the next grade! What better way to ease the worries about going to the next grade….than to go on a field trip to that classroom??

 Good job, girls!
 I love that they are actually taking time to point out the thinking stems!
 So they are actually listening when I teach about what good readers do…

-Looking to use these resources with your own kiddos??
-Find out more HERE!
+Looking to use this idea with your own kiddos??
+Find out more below!

 File includes: detailed directions, colorful anchor charts, common core standards, peer editing checklist, teacher rubric, awards, colorful faces (persuasive paddles!) to print for the jury members, a graphic organizer, and ideas for how to turn your classroom into a courthouse for this writing lesson!